- HOME

 Identifying retail F&B supply chain human rights risks

 As Japan’s premier gateway to the skies, it is important that we reduce supply chain risks related to the products we provide.
 To this end, we first must identify human rights risks in the supply chain, starting with our original clothing products and the coffee we serve at our directly managed stores.
-In the event that areas needing improvement are identified, we discuss remedial measures.
+In the event that areas needing improvement are identified through the interviews, we discuss remedial measures.

 Other human rights-related issues